New York, 10007, NY,

 United States

-Discover the latest software purchases and digital transformation initiatives being undertaken by City of New York and its business and technology executives.
-Each quarter our research team identifies on-prem and cloud applications that are being used by the 1000 City of New York employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.
+Discover the latest software purchases and digital transformation initiatives being undertaken by City of New York, NY and its business and technology executives.
+Each quarter our research team identifies on-prem and cloud applications that are being used by the 302383 City of New York, NY employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that City of New York has purchased the following applications: Kofax MarkView for AP Automation in 2012, Central Payroll System (In-House MainFrame App) for Payroll in 1990, IBM Maximo for Enterprise Asset Management in 2019 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that City of New York, NY has purchased the following applications: Kofax MarkView for AP Automation in 2012, Oracle PeopleSoft Absence Management for Absence and Leave Management in 2023, IBM Maximo for Enterprise Asset Management in 2019 and the related IT decision-makers and key stakeholders.

-We have been analyzing City of New York revenues, which have grown to $250.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for City of New York intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.
+We have been analyzing City of New York, NY revenues, which have grown to $116.50 billion in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for City of New York, NY intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.

 Vendor |